Nathan-Luevano/Shadowroot/README.md

 Certain triggers, especially ones that look like legitimate output redirection (like `2>/dev/null`), were very effective at fooling the model.

-For a more completed report please refer to my `docs/In_progress` file.
+For a more completed report please refer to my [Final Report](docs/Luevano_Shadowroot:BackdoorShellClassifier_FinalReport.pdf) file.